dorji-tshering/VideoSharingApp/README.md

+# My First Mobile App Project: completed in one week.

 # How you should expect it to work basically:
 1. You need to signin unless you already have an account.
 2. You will be redirected to the main page.